Otavioensa/mqtt-subscriber-app/README.md

-# mqtt-sub-client-server
+# mqtt-sub-app
-Client subscriber application that will listen to a MQTT broker and log incoming data
+Subscriber application that listens to a MQTT broker and logs incoming data